 When it comes to our responsibilities as Muslims in protecting the planet, there are no blurred lines.
 As citizens of this planet, it is our obligation to do our part, both as individuals and as a community.
 This means, that we look environmental sustainability in the eye – that we begin to introspect our lifestyles, and make choices that are compatible with the well being of our home and the teachings of our faith.

-Practice your faith
+1. Practice your faith

 Islam teaches us to live with compassion and grace, and this includes our treatment of the planet.
 As Salman Zafar, Founder of EcoMENA, says: “The Holy Qur’an has a number of specific references to ecology and also contains some important principles for environmental conservation.”

-Learn the facts
+2. Learn the facts

 We’ve all heard the terms “Climate Change” and “Global Warming.”
 But how many of us actually know the science behind it.
 When it comes to living more sustainably, we need to learn the facts.
 Think about it, we live in a world where the president of the most powerful country denies Climate Change.

 Once we become more aware of environmental issues, we are able to make better choices in our own lives.
 The more we know, the more we can implement positive habits into our day to day.
 When we talk about sustainability, we have to recognize that the choices we make matter.

 Let’s break it down now: what do we mean when we say our daily actions matter?
 Anything from what you wear, to what you eat, how you get from one place to another matters.
 When we talk about sustainability, we have to think about the amount of waste and trash we produce.
 There are so many ways for you to get involved, but don’t get overwhelmed: here are seven practical tips to help you get started.

-Spread the word
+4. Spread the word